Teleport Enterprise Cloud Architecture | Teleport

 Compliance

-We undergo an annual SOC 2 Type II audit of the Teleport Access Platform.
+We undergo an annual SOC 2 Type II audit of the Teleport Infrastructure Identity Platform.

 The audit report covers: